Five Questions to Ask A Financial Advisor

 The problem is that the Suitability Standard allows blatant conflicts of interest.
 If Option A is best for the client, but Option B is good for the client and pays the professional more, the professional can recommend Option B. It is suitable for the client and therefore clears the standard.

 The Fiduciary Standard means that a recommendation is in the client’s best interest.
 It has to be the best-known product or strategy for the client.
 Let’s revisit the Option A/B scenario from before but under the Fiduciary Standard.
-The professional would be required to recommend Option A to the client because it’s better for the client, even though they get paid less than they would on Option B.
+Because Option A is better for the client, the professional is required to recommend it over Option B, even though the professional will get paid less.

-If a professional uses fee-for-service financial planning, everything they recommend is supposed to be in your best interest.
+Professionals that use fee-for-service financial planning recommend based on your best interests.
 If they manage investments under the fee-based advisory model, they must manage those in your best interest.
 The selling of commissioned products falls under the suitability standard.

 Of course, you want a professional operating under a Fiduciary Standard, not a suitability standard.
 This is another “duh” scenario.
 Why would you possibly want advice that might be in the advisor’s best interest and not yours?

-So if the Fiduciary Standard is so much better, why is this a dumb question?
+If the Fiduciary Standard is so much better (it is), why is this a dumb question?

 But, they may also sell financial products in the rest of their strategy that are merely suitable.
 Because they could and did answer, “Yes, I am a fiduciary,” you now believe that all their recommendations are in your best interest.
 But they may not be.